morgansleeper/Unikta/README.md

 - Use the [Unikta character encoder](https://morgansleeper.github.io/Unikta/index.html) to type in anything you want to display in syllabary; it will give you text to copy-paste into Pulp for the correct mapping
 - ᎰᏪᎸᎦ!

-A few notes: since there's only space for 95 glyphs in a Pulp font and the Cherokee syllabary takes up 85 of those slots, punctuation is limited to the bare minimum — space, comma, period, exclamation mark, question mark, quotes, and a colon — and most of the numbers from 0-9 are rendered by visual equivalents in the syllabary: Ꮻ _wi_ for '0', Ꮽ _wu_ for '9', etc.
+A few notes:
+⋅⋅⋅- since there's only space for 95 glyphs in a Pulp font and the Cherokee syllabary takes up 85 of those slots, punctuation is limited to the bare minimum — space, comma, period, exclamation mark, question mark, quotes, and a colon.
+⋅⋅⋅- most of the numbers from 0-9 are rendered by visual equivalents in the syllabary: Ꮻ _wi_ for '0', Ꮽ _wu_ for '9', etc. The character encoder takes this into account, so you can type in numbers and get the correct equivalent to paste into Pulp.

 ## Mapping
 ||||||||||||